 THE ORLANDO SENTINEL Jim Abbott of The Sentinel Staff

-Walter Sickles, an Orlando television pioneer and host of what is considered the area's first locally produced children's show, died Tuesday.
+Walter Sickles, an Orlando television pioneer and host of what is considered the area's first locally produced children's show, (Which began as a radio program on WORZ-AM 740) died Tuesday.
 He was 88.
 Sickles was known to a generation of young viewers as "Uncle Walt," beloved host of an afternoon program that aired for 13 years after its 1954 debut on WDBO-TV, the CBS affiliate that is now WCPX-Channel 6.
 He also served a stint as program director at WDBO.
 Although the Uncle Walt Show featured cartoons such as "Felix the Cat" and "Crusader Rabbit," the real attraction for Uncle Walt's young fans was the chance to appear on TV.
 Each afternoon, a new group of youngsters (selected from viewer mail) would nosh on complimentary hot dogs and milk - and talk to Uncle Walt.
 "I don't know how many hundreds of people I run into today who recall making their appearance on the Uncle Walt Show," said Mark Barker, the station's production manager at the time.
 "They remember it with great fondness."
 Orlando Mayor Glenda Hood issued a statement Tuesday saying Sickles "served as both community conscience and visionary - and Orlando is a better community for it."
 A native of Altoona, Pa., Sickles moved to Central Florida in 1950.
 He is survived by his wife, Georgene; sons Walter Jr. of Ambridge, Pa., Richard of Orlando, and Robin of Houston; sister Dorothy Blackburn of DeLand; and six grandchildren.
 A memorial service is planned for 11 a.m.
 Friday at Carey Hand Cox-Parker Funeral Home, 1350 W. Fairbanks Ave., Winter Park.
 In lieu of flowers, remembrances may be sent to the Alzheimer's Resource Center Inc., 69 W. Underwood St., Orlando, 32806; or St. Barnabas Episcopal Church, 319 W. Wisconsin Ave., DeLand, 32720.